 The Final Examination Committee consists of at least three members.
 One member must be the Graduate Faculty Advisor.
-The others are appointed by the Faculty Advisor and most often consist of the Graduate Research Advisory Committee.
-The Final Examination Committee evaluates the thesis and conducts the final oral examination.
-As a hedge against unanticipated problems with the thesis research each member of the Committee should have a copy of the thesis document at least one month prior to the final oral examination.
+The others are appointed by the Faculty Advisor and most often consist of the members of the Graduate Research Advisory Committee.
+The Final Examination Committee evaluates the Thesis and conducts the Final Oral Examination.
+As a hedge against unanticipated problems with the Thesis research, each member of the Committee should have a copy of the Thesis document at least one month prior to the final oral examination.
+A similar, but less formal committee review and oral presentation of the capstone project (BME 69600, Advanced Biomedical Engineering Topics) is required for those students enrolled in a project-based, Non-Thesis Plan Of Study.
+Those graduate students pursuing a course-only, Non-Thesis Plan Of Study may choose to make an oral presentation to BME Faculty summarizing their final report from BME 69700 (Directed Readings in BME).

-17. SUMMARY OF THE MAJOR STEPS TOWARD OBTAINING A MS DEGREE IN BME
+17. SUMMARY OF THE MAJOR STEPS TOWARD OBTAINING A MASTER OF SCIENCE DEGREE IN BME

-The following is an abbreviated list of the various steps which must be taken along the path toward a MS degree in Biomedical Engineering.
+The following is an abbreviated list of the various steps which must be taken along the path toward a Master of Science Degree in Biomedical Engineering.

-- A. Before registering for classes each semester report to your Faculty Advisor.
-If a Faculty Advisor has yet to be established the student should report to the Chairman of the Biomedical Engineering Graduate Education Committee. - B. Before registering for the first semester of classes ensure what steps must be taken to fulfill any English language proficiency requirements (if necessary). - C. Before the end of the first semester establish a Faculty Advisor and inform the Chair of the BME Graduate Education Committee.
-As soon as is practically possible, the student and Faculty Advisor should form a Graduate Research Advisory Committee. - D. No later than 4 6 weeks into the second semester of study the student, working in conjunction with the Faculty Advisor and Research Advisory Committee, should file a Plan of Study with the Biomedical Engineering Department and the Purdue University Graduate School.
-Forms can be obtained from the website for the Office of Graduate Programs, School of Engineering and Technology. - E. Ideally, steps C and D should be completed BEFORE the start of the second semester.
+- A. Before registering for classes each semester, report to your Faculty Advisor.
+If a Faculty Advisor has yet to be established, the student should report to the Chairman of the Biomedical Engineering Graduate Education Committee. - B. Before registering for the first semester of classes, ensure what steps must be taken to fulfill any English language proficiency requirements (if necessary). - C. Before the end of the first semester, establish a Faculty Advisor and inform the Chair of the BME Graduate Education Committee.
+As soon as is practically possible, the student and Faculty Advisor should form a Graduate Research Advisory Committee. - D. No later than 4-6 weeks into the second semester of study, the student, working in conjunction with the Faculty Advisor and Research Advisory Committee, should file a Plan of Study with the Biomedical Engineering Department and the Purdue University Graduate School.
+Forms can be obtained from the website for the Office of Graduate Programs, School of Engineering and Technology.
+A sample Plan of Study for a Thesis Master of Science degree program is provided at the end of this document along with a few helpful instructions. - E. Ideally, steps C and D should be completed BEFORE the start of the second semester.
 Failure to do so means the second semester consists of course work that has not been reviewed and approved by the student's Graduate Research Advisory Committee. - F. If possible, all English language proficiency requirements should be completed by the end of the first semester of study.
 All English language proficiency requirements must be successfully completed no later than the end of the second semester of study.
 The Graduate School will not approve the Plan of Study nor the formal appointment of the Graduate Research Advisory Committee until all English language proficiency requirements have been fulfilled. - G. Submit any request for a change of Plan of Study to the Graduate School before classes begin in the semester you plan to graduate.
-The Plan of Study must be in its final form and received by the Graduate School before the first day of the last semester in order to be eligible for graduation. - H. Follow the steps outlined in Sections 15 and 16 for administrative processing of the thesis document and preparing for the final oral examination.
+The Plan of Study must be in its final form and received by the Graduate School before the first day of the last semester in order to be eligible for graduation. - H. Follow the steps outlined in Sections 15 and 16 for administrative processing of the Thesis document and preparing for the Final Oral Examination.